annikaw49/LabProtocols/AnaerobicIsolation.md

 - [ ] Use a pipette tip to dip in the sterile control.
 - [ ] Note the colony morphology and approximate growth rate of the culture in your lab notebook.
 - [ ] Incubate for 2-3 days.
-- [ ] Be sure to take liquid cultures out of the incubator once grown, they can be stored in the chamber for as long as needed.
+- [ ] Be sure to take liquid cultures out of the incubator once grown, they can be stored in the chamber for no longer than 1-2 weeks or can be subcultured.

 ## Day 13-Day 14
 - [ ] Transfer 200 µL of liquid culture to a 1.5mL microcentrifuge tube to proceed to sanger [16S rRNA sequencing](https://github.com/BisanzLab/LabProtocols/blob/main/Isolate_16S.md). *Note: this can be frozen at -80˚C and processed later*.